2021 Plastics Recycling in California

 ABOUT THE PROJECT

 The 2021 Energy Impact Fellowship team spent the summer exploring the technical, economic and regulatory barriers to increasing the effectiveness and efficiency of plastics recycling in California with a particular focus on strategies to reduce pollution, landfill waste, and exports to vulnerable regions.
+Read the article about the project.

 Read the Impact Fellows' recommendations